Harley Quinn: Margot Robbie

 DC Comics and Warner Bros. have finally brought the comic book battle to the cinemas, once again facing off against their arch nemesis Marvel.
 It took DC a long time to get their act together.
 While they were doing that Marvel wrote the book on a cinematic superhero universe.
 DC is playing catch up.
 They’ve already taken a good deal of flak for their first two entries “Man of Steel” and “Batman v Superman: Dawn of Justice”.
 The third, “Sucide Squad”, has likewise been a critical disaster, but not a box office one.
 It’s probably important to remember that the first two didn’t exactly slack at the box office either.

 None of this really matters.
 The only thing that really matters is that Marvel took their time building their universe and DC wants to be where Marvel is right now.
 Marvel put out five films before they threw their heroes together in a team.
 DC put out 2, and one of those is pretty much a team up between three heroes, only one of which had a previous movie in this particular superhero universe.
-A total of three villains were introduced in those three movies, and now we get a superhero team made up of villains known as the Suicide Squad.
+A total of three villains were introduced in those two movies, and now we get a superhero team made up of villains known as the Suicide Squad.
 They get their own movie, and we’ve never met any of them before.
 Batman makes an appearance, and a new version of the madman villain The Joker, with whom audiences are basically familiar from other films unrelated to this universe.
 But, neither of these previously revealed characters have anything to do with the Suicide Squad itself.
 What I’m taking a great deal of time to get at here—but DC has not—is that in the movie “Suicide Squad” we’ve got two hours to familiarize ourselves with nine new major characters and give them an engaging plot to survive, which just isn’t enough time.